-- If the defendant fails to appear and the clerk of court determines proper notice was given, the clerk of court will enter a default judgment against the defendant if plaintiff’s damages are clearly identified.
-If plaintiff’s damages are not clearly identified, only a judge can enter a default judgment on plaintiff’s claim.
+- If the defendant fails to appear and the clerk of court determines proper notice was given, the clerk of court will enter a default judgment against the defendant if the plaintiff’s damages are clearly identified.
+If the plaintiff’s damages are not clearly identified, only a judge can enter a default judgment on the plaintiff’s claim.

 Can I set aside a default judgment?

 A defendant may ask the court to set aside a default judgment for good cause, including a mistake, inadvertence, surprise, excusable neglect, or unavoidable casualty.
 A motion to set aside a default judgment must be filed promptly after the discovery of the grounds, but not more than sixty days after entry of the judgment.

 Can I appeal a small claims case?